Rachel Bloznalis: Professional career

 Bloznalis signed for Elitettan side Umeå IK in February 2018.
 Bloznalis started in 51 of 52 matches during her two seasons in Umeå leading the team with minutes played.
 In her second year with Umeå IK, Bloznalis led the side to a first place finish in the 2019 Elitettan standings and subsequent promotion to Damallsvenskan.

 In November 2019, Bloznalis signed with Swedish Damallsvenskan team Djurgårdens IF.

-In September 2020, Bloznalis signed a two year extension with Swedish Damallsvenskan team Djurgårdens IF.
+In September 2020, Bloznalis signed a two-year extension with Swedish Damallsvenskan team Djurgårdens IF.

+In July 2021, she left Djurgården after damages of a concussion earlier in the 2021 season.

 International career

 In August 2018, Bloznalis was selected to the US U23 Women's National Team.
 During this stint Bloznalis helped lead the team to a first place finish in the 2018 Nordic Tournament.